-The Communication/Dispatch Officer is primarily responsible to receive and handle 911 calls, other emergency calls, monitor alarms, dispatch first responders, and make other notifications and reports as required.
+The Part-Time Communication/Dispatch Officer position is located in Houston, TX.
+The officer is primarily responsible to receive and handle 911 calls, other emergency calls, monitor alarms, dispatch first responders, and make other notifications and reports as required.
 Other duties include, but not limited to clerical duties related to a dispatch center, such as: filing recall lists, operation of computers, completing and printing desk journals, maintaining alarm records, and completing records logs as assigned.

 Essential Duties and Responsibilities

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this position.